bergren2/ghost-local/README.md

 # ghost-local
-Set up a local Ghost development environment for theme development and other tweaks.
+Set up a local Ghost environment for theme development and other tweaks.

 ## Environment Prereqs